dieterich-lab/Baltica/docs/README.md

 !!! info
-    To get started, use the menu on the left-hand side (or table of content in the PDF version) or search function to navigate over this documentation.
+    To get started, use the menu on the left-hand side or search function to navigate over this documentation.

 ## Citation
 TODO

 Baltica is based on the work of many scientists and developers.
-Thus, if you use the results of any of these tools in your research, please citing them.
-TODO citation page
+Thus, if you use the results of their tools in your analysis, consider citing their work.

 ## License
 Baltica is a free, open-source software released under an [MIT License](https://github.com/dieterich-lab/Baltica/blob/master/LICENSE).